Accessibility Tools

 Blue light and red light treatments are very effective devices for acne.
 They help to destroy the p. acnes bacteria and also help to decrease the inflammation in the skin.
 It usually takes approximately 4–6 treatments to improve the complexion.

-Can any laser procedure be done for the redness that results from acne?
+Can laser treatments reduce redness from acne?

 The Laser Genesis is very helpful laser acne treatment that reduces redness and improves texture.
 This laser stimulates collagen production in the outer layers of the skin.
 It can be used for redness as well as for acne scar treatment.
 It has no downtime.
 Everyone can be treated, even individuals with darker skin color.
 A series of 4-6 laser treatments is usually necessary.
 These are done 2–4 weeks apart.
 This is a very effective laser technology used in our clinic.
 It should only be done by a skilled person with expertise in these techniques and methods of laser treatment.